krexdev/krexdev/README.md

 - 🌱 I’m currently learning everything Mern Stack
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Lern more about coding and technologies
+- 🥅 2020 Goals: Learn more about coding and technologies

 ### Connect with me: